anton-ecom/fs/REQUESTS.md

 # Coming soon

 I've developed over 20 different implementations of this patterns.
-I will publish them all with time, but if you're interested in any of these, let me know [anton@synthetism.ai](emailto:anton@synthetism.ai)
+I will publish them all with time, but if you're interested in any of these, let me know [0en@synthetism.ai](emailto:0en@synthetism.ai)

 ## **Security & Access Control**

-### `IEncryptedFileSystem` (Your planned)
+### `IEncryptedFileSystem`

 ```typescript
 // Transparent encryption/decryption